 Damages awarded in a Texas wrongful death case can be broken down into the following three main categories: compensation for the decedent’s losses, compensation for surviving family members’ losses, and punitive damages.

 Compensation for Decedent’s Losses.
 Compensation that the decedent would have legally been entitled to collect from the defendant had he/she survived.
 Examples include compensation for:

 - Pain and suffering

 Compensation for Surviving Family Member’s Losses.
 Compensation for the losses the surviving family members suffered as a result of the untimely death.
 Examples include compensation for:

 - Lost companionship, love and comfort

 - Lost care, maintenance, and support

 - Lost inheritance

 Exemplary/Punitive Damages.
-If the wrongful death was caused by a willful act (or omission), gross negligence, or by particularly egregious behavior then the court may award exemplary damages in order to punish the defendant and to deter others from engaging in similar behavior in the future.
+Suppose the wrongful death was caused by a willful act (or omission), gross negligence, or by particularly egregious behavior.
+In that case, the court may award exemplary damages to punish the defendant and deter others from engaging in similar behavior in the future.